wenzu404/quark-player/README.md

 # Developing/Building

-Requires nodejs 12, 14, or 16.
-Lower or higher will not work.
+Requires nodejs 14, or 16.
 It is reccomended to use [nvm](https://github.com/nvm-sh/nvm) for installing/managing node versions.
 Yarn can also be used.

 ```bash